 Targets in the Plan are specifically linked to strategic planning outcome areas in Council.
-These alignments include our local environment plan and planning controls, and are also reflected in Council's corporate reporting KPIs to ensure tracking and delivery.
+These alignments include our Local Environment Plan (LEP) and planning controls, and are also reflected in Council's corporate reporting KPIs to ensure tracking and delivery.